Women in 1970s Francoist Spain: Women in UGT and PSOE in 1971

 As a result of her militancy, Ludivina García Arias moved to Asturias in 1971.

 The XI Congreso of UGT in 1971 resulted in a rupture inside UGT as a result of divisions over who should govern the organization.
 The interior side was led by an executive committee formed by Nicolás Redondo, Eduardo López Albizu, Agustín González, Enrique Múgica, Pablo Castellano and Felipe González from the interior, and Antonio García Duarte, José Mata, Paulino Barrabés, Manuel Simón, and Juan Iglesias from the exterior.
 They were supported in their efforts by Carmen García Bloise, who at the time was working as an accountant for Renault in Paris.

 Carmen García Bloise held several positions in UGT in the early 1970s, including being part of the National Committee as substitute member representing the seventh area (Seine) from 1971 to 1973, a member of the Committee of Formation of the Militant from 1971 to 1975, and a delegate of the Departmental Group of Seine to the XI UGT Congress in exile in 1971.

 1972

 The intention to organize the International Year of Women was announced by the United Nations in 1972.
 Sección Feminina then launched a political campaign to be the point organization for United Nation plans around women.
-Absent any other organization capable of doing this, the government agreed and published their decision in Decreto 950/1974.
+Absent of any other organization capable of doing this, the government agreed and published their decision in Decreto 950/1974.
 The regime followed this with statements about plans to reform or eliminate laws that incapacitated women.